Elisha Cuthbert: Public image

-Since she began playing Kim Bauer, she has frequently been named to the magazines FHM and Maxim's annual lists of "hottest women".
-Her highest ranking was No. 4 in the 2008 UK Edition of FHM's 100 Sexiest Women in the World list.
-She was ranked No. 14 in 2003, No. 10 in 2004, No. 5 in 2005, No. 22 in 2006, No. 10 in 2007, and No. 7 in 2009.
-The U.S. Edition ranked her No. 53 in 2003, No. 63 in 2004, and No. 54 in 2006.
+After Cuthbert began playing Kim Bauer, she was often included on lists of the "hottest women" published by magazines and websites.
+Her highest rank in FHM came in 2008, when she was ranked No. 4 on the 100 Sexiest Women in the World list in the UK edition.
+(Note: Attributed to multiple references:) She was included on Maxims Hot 100 list ten times between 2002 and 2013.
+(Note: Attributed to multiple references:) In 2013, Maxim named her the Most Beautiful Woman in Television.

-Cuthbert was ranked No. 10 by AskMen.com readers in the list "Top 99 Women of 2007."
-In Maxims Hot 100 list, she was ranked No. 84 in 2002, No. 9 in 2003, No. 21 in 2004, No. 92 in 2006, No. 25 in 2007, No. 6 in 2008, No. 43 in 2009, No. 65 in 2011, No. 34 in 2012, and No. 10 in 2013.
-The magazine also featured her in its Girls of Maxim Gallery.
-In 2013, the magazine named her the Most Beautiful Woman in Television.
+Cuthbert was ranked No. 10 by AskMen.com readers in the list "Top 99 Women of 2007".
 BuddyTV ranked her No. 33 on its TV's 100 Sexiest Women of 2011 list, No. 13 in 2012, and No. 30 in 2015.
 She was included in the list of The 15 Best Comedy Supporting Actresses of the 2011–2012 TV Season and 2012–2013 TV Season.
-The Canadian Business named her one of the most powerful Canadians in Hollywood, and The New York Daily News listed her as one of the Sexiest Canadian celebrities of 2016.
+The Canadian Business named her one of the most powerful Canadians in Hollywood, and the New York Daily News listed her as one of the Sexiest Canadian celebrities of 2016.

 Complex has ranked her in The 25 Hottest Canadian Women, The 100 Hottest Women of the 2000s, The 25 Hottest Blonde Bombshell Actresses, and The 50 Hottest Celebrity Sports Fans.
-In 2013, GQ magazine listed her among The 100 Hottest Women of the 21st Century and The 100 Sexiest Women of Millennium.
+In 2013, GQ magazine listed her among The 100 Hottest Women of the 21st Century and The 100 Sexiest Women of the Millennium.

 Personal life

 Cuthbert has two younger siblings and enjoys painting.
 She is also an ice hockey fan.
 In 2005, she maintained a blog on the NHL website, though she did not post for most of the season.

-Cuthbert and ice hockey player Dion Phaneuf, then the captain of the Toronto Maple Leafs, announced their engagement in September 2012 and married on 6 July 2013 at St. James Catholic Church in Summerfield, Prince Edward Island.
+Cuthbert and ice hockey player Dion Phaneuf, then the captain of the Toronto Maple Leafs, announced their engagement in September 2012 and married on July 6, 2013 at St. James Catholic Church in Summerfield, Prince Edward Island.
 Living in Ottawa during the ice hockey season, Cuthbert and Phaneuf spend their summers at their waterfront estate outside New London, Prince Edward Island, his parents' home province.
 The couple have two children, a daughter born in 2017 and a son in 2022.
 In July 2025, Cuthbert listed her home in Hollywood Hills for $3.2 million.